upnix/RainbowTables/docs/index.md

     I'd like to split the hash and search work in to threads based on the number of available processors.
 With multiple tables and a large number of hashes to generate, I feel there's a lot of room for speed increases.

 3. **Work with larger tables**
     Currently, all tables have to fit in memory.
 Between 6 and 8GB of RAM is needed to generate and query ~20 million rows.
-Using [JavaDB](http://www.oracle.com/technetwork/java/javadb/overview/index.html) I'd like to see if it's feasible to grow table size without increasing the memory required.
-JavaDB would be my first choice simply because it's included in the JDK.
+I implemented a version of this program using [JavaDB](http://www.oracle.com/technetwork/java/javadb/overview/index.html) (Derby), and while it drastically reduced the amount of memory required, it created a bottleneck during database operations which I believed would present a problem as I tried to scale the number of processors used.
+This change was rolled back.
+For a second attempt, I would try with [MapDB](http://www.mapdb.org/).

 4. **Make it distributed**
     Could be done in a centralized way, with a head-node to provision tasks to worker nodes, store incoming data, and perform searches.
 This could also be done in a decentralized way, where each node would hold a known portion of the table and the client would have a method to know which node to query given the hash it is searching for.